In this series

 Semiotic Constructs in a Design System

 Design systems have been one of the most popular topics of the design discourse of the past year.

 This type of systems have existed for decades, and the industry has shown a renewed interest towards incorporating design systems as part of product foundation.

-An organized set of rules, principles and procedures, agreed upon by all parties, which guide the creation and follows the evolution of a complex artefact throughout its lifecycle.
+An organized set of rules, processes and tools, agreed upon by all parties, which guide the creation and follow the evolution of a complex artifact throughout its lifecycle.

 The majority of the conversation on systematic design has revolved so far around processes and tooling, but very little time has been spent on understanding the semiotic implications that transverse any system.